LatusBio/HD_Model_NatComm_Publication/README.md

 **Live app:** [www.LatusHDmodel.com](https://www.latushdmodel.com)

-Note: it may take up to a minute to launch the web app if you are accessing it for the first time in a 24 hour period.
+Note: It may take up to a minute to launch the web app if you are accessing it for the first time in a 24 hour period.

 ## Overview